 Germany launched an era of prosperity in 1871 when almost all German states merged into one new nation.
 The synergy that was unleashed… plus 47 years of peace in Europe…lead to a German Empire that was an industrial, technological, and scientific giant.
 For example, Germany received more Nobel Prizes in science than any other country in the world …in fact, more science prizes than Britain, France, Russia, and the United States combined…a matter of pride for everyone of German heritage.

-As a matter of fact, after the Kaiserzeit, Germany continued to lead the world in Nobel Prizes… in science until 1964 and chemistry until 1984, when the US was able to take over the lead.
+As a matter of fact, even after the Kaiser Era, Germany continued to lead the world in Nobel Prizes… in science until 1964 and chemistry until 1984, when the US was able to take over the lead.
 Germany was also number one in medicine until 1953 and in physics until 1950.

 After the 1871 unification of northern and southern German states, the new German Empire immediately became a great power, boasting a rapidly growing rail network, the world’s strongest army, and a fast-growing industrial base.

 The social, economic, and scientific successes of this era were extraordinary.
 In the field of economics, the “Kaiserzeit” laid the foundation of Germany’s status as one of the world’s leading economic powers.
 The iron and coal industries of the Ruhr, the Saar and Upper Silesia especially contributed to that process.
 The enormous growth of industrial production and industrial potential also led to a rapid urbanization of Germany, which turned the Germans into a nation of city dwellers.

 An example of Germany’s industry was the steel giant Krupp in Essen.
 In 1887 the company had 75,000 employees and the factory alone became a great city with its own streets, its own police force, fire department and traffic laws.
 Krupp was the largest company in Europe at the beginning of the 20th century.